Zhaoyilunnn/qdao/README.md

 # Usage

+The following example can be found in the `examples/` directory and more examples will be added in the future.

 The following code snippet shows the basic usage of qdao.
 You can configure the `num_primary` parameter to reduce the memory occupation.

 $\text{memory consumption} = 2^{\text{num-primary}} * 16 \text{ Byte}$